weierophinney/grumpy-phpunit/mwop-notes.markdown

 If this doesn't work, don't include it.
 If it does, make it available on github (and packagist!), and link to that from the text (while also displaying it).

+our first dbunit test
+^^^^^^^^^^^^^^^^^^^^^

+I'd make a few notes for the readers:

+- The subject under test accepts a db adapter (technically a PDO connection) as a dependency
+- The unit test then exercises the SUT's API, and does normal assertions

+This is what makes DBUnit so powerful -- it provides the infrastructure so that you can do your testing as if it were simply units, not integration.